 Validation on unparsing takes place on the augmented Infoset that is created by the unparser as a side-effect of creating the output data stream.

-When resolving points of uncertainty (during parsing), validation errors are ignored.
+When resolving points of uncertainty (during parsing), Validation Errors are ignored.

-The way a validation error is presented to the execution context of a DFDL processor is not specified by the DFDL language.
+The way a Validation Error is presented to the execution context of a DFDL processor is not specified by the DFDL specification.
 The validity of an element is recorded in the DFDL Infoset, see Section 4 The DFDL Information Set (Infoset).

-The following DFDL schema constructs are allowed in DFDL and are checked when validating:
+The following DFDL schema constructs are allowed in DFDL and are checked if applicable when validating:

-XSD pattern facet - (for xs:string type elements only)
+XSD pattern facet

 XSD minLength, maxLength